workforce-data-initiative/presentations/PITCHME.md

 #### How are the datasets computed?

 The current iteration has a map-reduce structure, with each property (e.g. a specific skill extractor or occupational classifier) being computed in the 'map' step, and saving its per-posting output to S3 (in partitioned files).
+Each dataset is the result of a 'reduce' task that reads from the results from various 'map' tasks.

 +++